-Such generalizations of log-concave densities and log-concave measures based on means of order $r$ have been introduced by a series of authors, sometimes with differing terminology, apparently starting with \citet*{MR0301151}, and continuing with \citet*{MR0404559}, \citet*{MR0450480}, \citet*{MR0404557}, \citet*{MR0428540}, and \citet*{MR735860}.
-A nice summary of these connections is given by \citet*{MR954608}.
-These authors also present results concerning preservation of $r-$concavity under a variety of operations including products, convolutions, and marginalization.
-In the mathematics literature, the underlying fundamental inequality has come to be known as the Borell-Brascamp-Lieb inequality; see e.g. \citet*{MR1865396}.
-For these heavy-tailed classes, development of isoperimetric and Poincar\'e inequalities is also underway: see e.g. \citet*{MR2336600} and \citet*{MR2510011}.
+Such generalizations of log-concave densities and log-concave measures based on means of order $r$ have been introduced by a series of authors, sometimes with differing terminology, apparently starting with \citet{MR0301151}, and continuing with\vadjust{\goodbreak} \citet{MR0404559}, \citet{MR0450480}, \citet{MR0404557}, \citet{MR0428540} and \citet{MR735860}.
+A nice summary of these connections is given by \citet{MR954608}.
+These authors also present results concerning the preservation of $r$-concavity under a variety of operations, including products, convolutions and marginalization.

-Despite the long-standing and current rapid development of the properties of such classes of densities on the probability side, very little has been done from the standpoint of nonparametric estimation, especially when $d \ge 2$.
+Despite the longstanding and current rapid development of the properties of such classes of densities on the probability side, very little has been done from the standpoint of nonparametric estimation, especially when $d \ge2$.

-Nonparametric estimation of a log-concave density on $\Real^d$ was initiated by \citet*{cule2007}.
-These authors developed an algorithm for computing their estimators and explored several interesting applications. \citet*{mizera-2008} developed a family of penalized criterion functions related to the R\'enyi divergence measures, and explored duality in the optimization problems.
+Nonparametric estimation of a log-concave density on $\Real^d$ was initiated by \citet{culeSamworthStewart2010}.
+These authors developed an algorithm for computing their estimators and explored several interesting applications. \citet{mizera2008} developed a family of penalized criterion functions related to the R\'enyi divergence measures and explored duality in the optimization problems.
 They did not succeed in establishing consistency of their estimators, but did investigate Fisher consistency.
-Recently, \citet*{Samworth2009} have established consistency of the (nonparametric) maximum likelihood estimator of a log-concave density on $\Real^d$, even in a setting of model miss-specification: when the true density is not log-concave, then the estimator converges to the closest log-concave density to the true density in the sense of Kullback-Leibler divergence.
+Recently, \citet{Samworth2010} have established consistency of the (nonparametric) maximum likelihood estimator of a log-concave density on $\Real^d$, even in a setting of model misspecification: when the true density is not log-concave, the estimator converges to the closest log-concave density to the true density, in the sense of Kullback--Leibler divergence.